 In their book Mistakes Were Made (But Not by Me), Drs.
 Carol Tavris and Elliot Aronson explain the psychology behind why many of us have difficulty admitting mistakes.
 They describe the various tricks our brains use to defend our egos from noticing our shortcomings, including cognitive dissonance, confirmation bias, naïve-realism, and memory distortions.
 The basic gist behind all of these tricks is that our mind “yearns for consonance and rejects information that questions our beliefs, decisions, or preferences.”
-Yet, the thrust of Tavris and Aronsons’s argument is that we could go a long way to compensate for these cognitive errors by just being aware that they exist and are in danger of deluding reality.
+Yet, the thrust of Tavris and Aronsons’s argument is that we could go a long way to compensate for these cognitive errors by just being aware that they exist and knowing that they can delude reality.

 Ibn Ezra circumvents the problem by arguing that the word “asher” is synonymous with the word “im” and also means “if,” not “when.”
 Others take the change in wording more seriously and suggest that there is a fundamental difference between a leader and the other three groups.
 Rabbi Jonathan Sacks quotes three different explanations including that a leader is more prone to arrogance (Sforno), is more involved in secular pursuits (Rabbi Eliyahu Munk) and can be easily strayed by popular opinion (Rabbi Meir Simcha of Dvinsk).
 Rabbi Sacks suggests a fourth answer which stresses the inherent difficulty and uncertainty in making political decisions.